lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     :class: info

-    An energy minimization procedure consists in adjusting the coordinates of the atoms that are too close from one another until one of the stopping criteria is reached.
+    An energy minimization procedure consists in adjusting the coordinates of the atoms that are too close to each other until one of the stopping criteria is reached.
 By default, LAMMPS uses the conjugate gradient (CG) algorithm.
     Here, there are four stopping criteria: